Post 1-1-96 to 9-30-2000

-Full remission toward completion of their undergraduate degree if they were matriculated prior to age 24 or half tuition for courses at the University and one-quarter remission for the graduate programs listed above
+For a child age 24+, full tuition remission toward completion of an undergraduate degree if he/she matriculated prior to turning age 24 or 50% tuition remission for undergraduate/graduate courses at the University and 25% tuition remission for Special Programs.

 If a full-time employee who was previously eligible for but did not meet the Rule of 75 terminates full-time employment, and is rehired full-time after a year (12 month) break from full-time service, the employee will no longer be eligible for Rule of 75 benefits regardless of subsequent service.